intechstudio/grid-documentation/docs/guides/guide/advanced.md

 ### Setting up Knot with Grid

-Using Knot as a USB MIDI Host for connecting Grid with you hardware MIDI devices is straight forward.
+Using Knot as a USB MIDI Host for connecting Grid with you hardware MIDI devices is straightforward.
 You'll need the following things to get started:
 - **1x Knot** and its respective USB-C cable for power or a DC power adapter
 - **1x Grid module** of your choice (-or more of course!) and its respective USB-C cable for power and data
 - **1x MIDI cable**, for connecting Knot with the MIDI hardware device (either a 3.5mm TRS cable or a 5-pin DIN MIDI cable with a TRS adapter)